-- 4.6.5.3 Cloud observations for METAR and SPECI should be representative of the aerodrome and its vicinity. - 4.6.6 AIR TEMPERATURE AND DEW-POINT TEMPERATURE - 4.6.6.1 The air temperature and the dew-point temperature shall be measured and reported in degrees Celsius. - 4.6.6.2 Observations of air temperature and dew-point temperature for local routine and special reports, METAR and SPECI should be representative of the whole runway complex. - 4.6.7 ATMOSPHERIC PRESSURE - 4.6.7.1 The atmospheric pressure shall be measured, and QNH and QFE values shall be computed and reported in hectopascals. - 4.6.8 SUPPLEMENTARY INFORMATION - 4.6.8.1 Observations made at aerodromes should include the available supplementary information concerning significant meteorological conditions, particularly those in the approach and climb-out areas.
+- 4.6.5.3 Cloud observations for METAR and SPECI shall be representative of the aerodrome and its vicinity. - 4.6.6 Air temperature and dew-point temperature - 4.6.6.1 The air temperature and the dew-point temperature shall be measured and reported in degrees Celsius. - 4.6.6.2 Observations of air temperature and dew-point temperature for local routine reports, local special reports, METAR and SPECI should be representative of the whole runway complex. - 4.6.7 Atmospheric pressure - 4.6.7.1 The atmospheric pressure shall be measured, and QNH and QFE values shall be computed and reported in hectopascals. - 4.6.8 Supplementary information - 4.6.8.1 Observations made at aerodromes should include the available supplementary information concerning significant meteorological conditions, particularly those in the approach and climb-out areas.
 Where practicable, the information should identify the location of the meteorological condition.